karlicoss/HPI/doc/QUERY.md

 b0ff6f29dd2846e97f8aa85a2ca73736b03254a8
 ```

-`select` acts on a stream of JSON objects, not a list, so it filters as the objects are generated.
+`jq`s `select` acts on a stream of JSON objects, not a list, so it filters as the objects are generated.
 The alternative would be to print the entire JSON list at the end, like:

 `hpi query my.coding.commits.commits --recent 30d | jq '.[] | select(.repo | contains("Repos/HPI"))' | jq '.sha' -r`, using `jq '.[]'` to convert the JSON list into a stream of JSON objects.